Win-Win Mortgage®

 A Gift Mortgage ® is an interest-only family mortgage.
 Monthly payments cover interest only, while principal repayment is handled separately over time.

-- Short-term or bridge financing
+- bridge or transitional financing

-- Family lending where cash-flow flexibility is important
+- situations where cash-flow flexibility is important

 Optional Loan Servicing

-- Email reminders, monthly statements, full loan accounting
+- full loan accounting

 $0 – $400K $20